Water Tap / Faucet Installation, Replacement & Repair

-- Water pressure; faucets sometimes leak when there are problems with the water pressure from broken pipes.
+- Water pressure: Faucets sometimes leak when there are problems with the water pressure from broken pipes.
 Once there is interference in the faucet pressure from a pipe, you need to call an experienced plumber to help you look at this.

-- Poor fittings; If your tap installation or tap replacement is not done by a professional, chances are that it would begin to leak after a short while.
+- Poor fittings: If your tap installation or tap replacement is not done by a professional, chances are that it would begin to leak after a short while.

-- Hard water build-up; In areas that have water with high levels of chemicals, there may be corrosion on the rubber washers that are meant to prevent faucets from leaking.
+- Hard water build-up: In areas that have water with high levels of chemicals, there may be corrosion on the rubber washers that are meant to prevent faucets from leaking.
 This eventually leads to a leaky faucet.

 One of the disadvantages of having a leaky faucet is the annoying water stains that begin to form after a while.
 These stains can be difficult to remove and make your home look older than its actual age.
 Removing these stains also cost money and time.
-It could also lead to flooding and damage of your property if a faulty tap suffers a major leak while you’re asleep or away on holidays.
+It could also lead to flooding and damage of your property if a faulty tap suffers a major leak while you are asleep or away on holidays.

 You are also better off fixing that leaky faucet today to save yourself money on your water bill.
 Doing a faucet replacement early is also a great way to conserve the environment by saving water.

-Faucet requires proper maintenance just like the rest of you household items.
+Faucet requires proper maintenance just like the rest of your household items.
 Whether it is a kitchen faucet or a bathroom faucet, we would like to keep it in its optimal form to provide us with continual washing.

 Faucets are relatively easy to maintain daily.
 All you will need is to use a damp cloth and some mild soap to clean the surface of the faucet and dry it off with a soft cloth.
 This will keep the original shiny appearance of your faucet.
 Window cleaning agents can also be used to clean the faucets but do note that strong agents may damage the faucet’s appearance.
 So, it is always prudent to read the directions and warnings of the products before use.
 Matte faucets will require an additional step of using aerosol or liquid furniture polish during cleaning.
-After polishing, it will provide the faucet with a more homogenous appearance that wards off fingerprints on the faucet.
+After polishing, it will provide the faucet with a more homogeneous appearance that wards off fingerprints on the faucet.

 Faulty Faucet Repair

 First off, you will need to have certain tools ready at hand.
 Depending on the problem you are facing, you might not need all of the tools.
 Do check on the above possible causes for the leaking faucet.
 If done properly, it will take about an hour to complete the repairs.
-Below is a list of the items you may need.
+Below are a list of the items you may need.